WarwickRSE/HPC4DS/Skills/Containers/Readme.md

 * When the container runs, take a parameter telling it what image file to operate on
 * Run the script

-Remember that build the container you will need to run Singularity as root, for example `sudo singularity build <sif_file.sif> ImageBlur_Singularity_Definition` where `<sif_file.sif>` shoud be replaced with the name you want the container to have.
+Remember that to build the container you will need to run Singularity as root, for example `sudo singularity build <sif_file.sif> ImageBlur_Singularity_Definition` where `<sif_file.sif>` shoud be replaced with the name you want the container to have.